rpilman/Github-Utilities/README.md

-This GitHub repository contains files used by and explained in Wilson Mar's Git and GitHub course.
+This GitHub repository contains files for Git and GitHub.

 There are two editions of scripts in this repo.